 This slaw can also be made ahead for easy lunches.......Make a big batch of this salad to take for lunches in the week - keep it simple and add a can of tuna, salmon, pre-cooked shredded chicken, a boiled egg or stir through some chickpeas.

 If you are looking for other tasty Asian inspired recipes you may like to try:

-I hope you enjoy this recipe.
-Please let me know how you got on in the comments below, I love hearing from you!
+I hope you enjoy this recipe for crunchy Asian slaw.
+Please let me know how you got on in the comments below and leave a star rating, I love hearing from you!

 Have a lovely week!

 (This crunchy Asian slaw recipe was originally posted on Love Food Nourish in April 2019)